TatianaLiakh/OPCUA-MCP/opcua-mcp-server/README.md

 - "Read all sensor values from the water treatment plant"
 - "Check the status of all pumps and motors"
 - "Get the energy consumption readings"
+- "What variables are available on this OPC UA server?"
+- "Show me all sensors and their current values"

 ### Real Example Scenarios
 ```